Juniper/terraform-provider-mist/docs/resources/org_gatewaytemplate.md

 - `idp` (Attributes) (see [below for nested schema](#nestedatt--service_policies--idp))
 - `local_routing` (Boolean) access within the same VRF
 - `name` (String) Required when `servicepolicy_id` is not defined, optional otherwise (override the servicepolicy name)
-- `path_preference` (String) by default, we derive all paths available and use them.
+- `path_preference` (String) By default, we derive all paths available and use them.
 Optionally, you can customize by using `path_preference`
-- `servicepolicy_id` (String) used to link servicepolicy defined at org level and overwrite some attributes
+- `servicepolicy_id` (String) Used to link servicepolicy defined at org level and overwrite some attributes
 - `services` (List of String) Required when `servicepolicy_id` is not defined.
 List of Applications / Desctinations
 - `tenants` (List of String) Required when `servicepolicy_id` is not defined.
 List of Networks / Users